IQSS/dataverse/doc/sphinx-guides/source/developers/deployment.rst

 Download :download:`ec2-create-instance.sh<https://raw.githubusercontent.com/GlobalDataverseCommunityConsortium/dataverse-ansible/master/ec2/ec2-create-instance.sh>` and put it somewhere reasonable.
 For the purpose of these instructions we'll assume it's in the "Downloads" directory in your home directory.

-To run it with default values you just need the script, but you may also want a current copy of the ansible :download:`group vars<https://raw.githubusercontent.com/GlobalDataverseCommunityConsortium/dataverse-ansible/master/defaults/main.yml>`_ file.
+To run it with default values you just need the script, but you may also want a current copy of the ansible `group vars <https://raw.githubusercontent.com/GlobalDataverseCommunityConsortium/dataverse-ansible/master/defaults/main.yml>`_ file.

 ec2-create-instance accepts a number of command-line switches, including: